 Major in Childhood Education

-- Link educational theories, principles, and concepts with educational practice through extensive hands-on elementary school field experience.
+- Link educational theories with educational practice through extensive hands-on elementary school field experience.

 Bachelor of Science (B.S.) in Childhood Education (115–123 credits)

-- General education courses required for all students (minimum of 35 credits).
+- General education courses required for all students (minimum of 33–34).

 - Childhood education courses and extensive field experience (50 credits).